pdxrod/clearcut-spring/README.md

 `./gradlew bootRun`

-In the middle of a lot of logging messages, you should see `Converting (firstName: Justin, lastName: Penrose-Smythe) into (firstName: JUSTIN, lastName: PENROSE-SMYTHE)` and so on - the 'name processor' just makes names upper case and inserts them into a database.
+In the middle of a lot of logging messages, you should see `Converting (firstName: Justin, lastName: Penrose) into (firstName: Justin, lastName: Penrose-Smythe)` and so on - the 'name processor' just adds 'Smythe' to the last name and inserts it into a database.

+Every five seconds, you'll see the time output.
+Just adding @EnableScheduling to Application.java and a file called ScheduledTasks.java makes this happen.
+In the real world, you could schedule something useful.

 Then navigate to http://localhost:8080/greeting?name=Alan in a browser, and you should see some JSON like this: